puppetlabs-toy-chest/puppetlabs-image_build/README.md

-                                   the image if not autodetected --puppet-agent-version STRING  - Version of the Puppet Agent package to install --[no-]puppetfile              - Enable use of Puppetfile to install dependencies during build --r10k-version STRING          - Version of R10k to use for installing modules from Puppetfile
+                                   the image if not autodetected --puppet-agent-version STRING  - Version of the Puppet Agent package to install --puppetfile STRING            - Enable use of Puppetfile to install dependencies during build --r10k-version STRING          - Version of R10k to use for installing modules from Puppetfile